 If an individual is diagnosed with, or is currently living with, a terminal illness under the Scottish definition, their application for disability assistance can be processed under special rules.
-This allows an individual's application to be processed differently to other individuals:
+These special rules mean that:

 - The process of applying for disability assistance is more straightforward.
-The application form is a 'one part' form, and a clinical judgement is gathered from the registered medical professional involved in the person's care or treatment. - Applications from people with a terminal illness are fast-tracked so that they receive the support they are entitled to as quickly as possible. - Individuals who are terminally ill automatically receive the highest rates of assistance they are entitled to and there are no award reviews unless there is a change of circumstances. - Awards made under the Special Rules for Terminal Illness can be backdated to the date of diagnosis of terminal illness up to a maximum of 26 weeks before the date of application. - There is no qualifying period.
+The application form is a 'one part' form. - Applications from people with a terminal illness are fast-tracked so that they are processed as quickly as possible. - Individuals who are terminally ill automatically receive the highest rates of assistance they are entitled to and there are no award reviews unless there is a change of circumstances. - Awards made under the Special Rules for Terminal Illness can be backdated to the date of diagnosis of terminal illness up to a maximum of 26 weeks before the date of application. - There is no qualifying period.
 An individual is not required to have the condition for any length of time before they are eligible.

-A Benefits Assessment for Special Rules in Scotland (BASRiS) form provides Social Security Scotland with confirmation that an individual meets the Scottish definition of terminal illness.
-If a Department for Work and Pensions DS1500 form or SR1 form has been completed instead, Social Security Scotland will accept this.
-For cases eligible under the Special Rules for Terminal Illness, Social Security Scotland aims to make decisions within seven working days of receiving a completed application form and a clinical judgement of terminal illness.
+Applications eligible under the special rules will be identified by the submission of a Benefits Assessment under Special Rules in Scotland (BASRiS) form, which provides confirmation that an individual meets the Scottish definition of terminal illness.
+If a Department for Work and Pensions DS1500 form or SR1 form has been completed instead it will also be accepted.
+Social Security Scotland aims to make decisions within seven working days of receiving a completed application form and BASRiS form (or equivalent) for cases eligible under the Special Rules for Terminal Illness.
 Social Security Scotland has a duty to identify potential terminal illness cases at any stage of the application process.
-In cases where the person may meet the eligibility criteria for the special rules to be applied but no BASRiS form is submitted, a Social Security Scotland practitioner will contact the individual's registered medical practitioner (RMP) or registered nurse (RN) to establish whether they meet the terminal illness definition.
+In cases where the person may meet the eligibility criteria for the special rules to be applied but no BASRiS form is submitted a case manager must alert the relevant practitioner to determine whether the special rules apply.
+A registered medical practitioner or registered nurse then confirms if the individual is terminally ill.
+If the client is terminally ill then they can either:

-To confirm to the Social Security Scotland practitioner that the individual is terminally ill, the RMP or RN can either:
+- return a BASRiS form to Social Security Scotland or, - provide a clinical letter confirming the individual is terminally ill or,

-- return a BASRiS form to Social Security Scotland or, - provide a clinical letter confirming the individual is terminally ill and return a BASRiS form to Social Security Scotland within 28 days or, - confirm the individual is terminally ill over the phone with the practitioner and return a BASRiS form to Social Security Scotland within 28 days.
+• confirm the individual is terminally ill over the phone with the practitioner and return a BASRiS form to Social Security Scotland within 28 days.

+In these circumstances, the processing time for Special Rules for Terminal Illness can be longer than when a BASRiS form has been submitted in the first instance, in order to undertake these actions to confirm eligibility.
 For an application made under the normal rules it may not be possible to identify that a case is eligible under the Special Rules for Terminal Illness unless Social Security Scotland is advised, or until information about the terminal illness, or a clinical judgement, is received.